Kubernetes: Container Orchestration for Microservices

 ReplicaSets

-ReplicaSets ensure a specified number of pod replicas are running.
-Deployments manage ReplicaSets.
-You usually work with Deployments, not ReplicaSets directly.
+ReplicaSets keep the right number of pods running.
+Deployments manage ReplicaSets — you usually work with Deployments, not directly with ReplicaSets.

 Networking